 In the third period, John LeClair put the East in front 11-6 with 11 minutes left to play, but the Western Conference threw everything they had at Eastern Conference goaltender Dominik Hasek, out-shooting the East 21-11 in the frame.
-Hasek, who would win his first of back-to-back Hart Trophies later that summer, turned all 21 shots aside, but one…
+Hasek, who would win his first of back-to-back Hart Trophies later that summer, turned aside all 21 shots, but this one:

 MacLean: I thought it [the point] was really cool.
 I really did.
 I know it was against us.
 There wasn’t one guy that didn’t say that was pretty cool.
 That shot has been shown thousands of times.

 The other thing was Hasek was so good.
 He was so good in that game it was unbelievable.
 He took the game big-time serious.
 Big-time serious.
 I was excited about him going in there for us, because I knew he would be great.
 He’s such a competitor.

 Throughout our chat, MacLean was his usual, animated self.
 He spoke with a genuine sense of pride, and even amazement, at his All-Star experiences.